openbci-archive/OpenBCI_Python/README.md

 #### Ganglion

 The Ganglion board is currently supported only on Linux.
-To launch the script, try to auto-detect the MAC adress of the nearby board and print values upon `/start`:
+The communication is made directly through bluetooth (BLE), instead of using a dongle through a serial port.
+To launch the script, auto-detect the bluetooth MAC address of the nearby board and print values upon `/start`:

 > $sudo python user.py --board ganglion --add print